difra100/NN_project_ArtistSimilarity/README.md

     * conf3NEW.pt :  weights for the third-configuration of models (GAT)
     * three_layerSAGENEW.pt : weights for the three layers GraphSAGE.
 * report.pdf : This pdf contains a detailed and theoretical description of our work, and indications about the results, and how we have achieved them.
 * presentation.pptx : This presentation was the one that depicts our work.

+**IMPORTANT**: This project have been extended and improved its presented methodologies with further experimental validation.
+The most recent and correct results are available at this [repository](https://github.com/difra100/AS-Project).